-The Housing Trajectory shows progress towards meeting the SE Plan requirement.
+The Housing Trajectory shows progress towards meeting the Core Strategy housing provision.
 It includes completions to 2009 (692 units), and the extant permissions and SHLAA sites for the first 15 years.
 The extant permissions and SHLAA sites are phased, according to when it is thought that they will be completed, and after the first 10 years an allowance of 75 units is added in for small windfall sites.

 These figures give the projected level of completions against the yearly requirement.
-These cumulative figures give the District's progress towards meeting the housing requirement and it's ability in the future to meet it by the end of the plan period.
-The Trajectory shows that we will be able to meet the SE Plan requirement and if our assumptions are correct we will reach the requirement in 2022.
+These cumulative figures give the District's progress towards meeting the housing provision and it's ability in the future to meet it by the end of the plan period.
+The Trajectory shows that we will be able to meet the Core Strategy housing provision and if our assumptions are correct we will reach the provision by 2022.